nnarain/nnarain.github.io/_posts/2015-12-05-Blog Comments using Github's Issue Tracker.md

 *I'm not sure what the conventions are for prompting users for private information, but I thought it would be cool.
 That's why I left the link to the issue tracker page.*
 </small>

-Modals are a nice way to prompt a user for, or to display, information without having the content always displayed somewhere in your page.
+Modals are a nice way to prompt a user for, or to display, information without having a form always displayed somewhere in your page.

 General layout for a Bootstrap Modal is: